 - REACH affects most EU companies, not just chemical makers

-- You must register substances if you use or make over 1 tonne a year
+- You must register substances if you use or make over 1 tonne a year, with new requirements for polymers and low-tonnage substances under the Recast

 - Each role in the supply chain has its own set of rules